GetStoreConnect/velvet-cascade-theme/README.md

 This is the white section at the top of your header and it features a small slideshow on the left for short content, with two customizable links on the right.

-If this component is not needed, you can easily deactivate it by setting the `active.top.header` theme variable to `inactive`, `off`, or any other string.
+If this component is not needed, you can easily deactivate it by setting the `active.top.header` theme variable to `inactive`, `off`, or any string other than `active`.

 **Top header slider**